 After fleeing violence in Myanmar, almost one million Rohingya refugees are living in overcrowded camps in Bangladesh.

-In Cox’s Bazar refugee camp, shelters are made of bamboo and tarpaulin, offering little protection from the elements.
+In Cox’s Bazar, shelters are made of bamboo and tarpaulin, offering little protection from the elements.
 Many are built on hillsides or in low-lying areas and are at risk of being swept away in flash flooding or landslides.

 Already, floodwaters are damaging homes and community facilities, forcing refugees to evacuate.

 Rohingya refugees are extraordinarily resilient.
 But they are facing hunger and malnutrition, while monsoons threaten to destroy the only homes they have left.

 Your donation can make a life-changing difference for a Rohingya refugee.
 With your support, UNHCR can provide malnutrition screening and therapeutic food for hungry children.
 We can also help communities prepare for and recover from monsoonal flooding, and improve hygiene and sanitation in the camps.

 Your gift can provide disaster kits with sleeping mats, tarpaulins and aqua tabs.

 Your gift can provide malnutrition screening and therapeutic food for vulnerable children.

 Your gift can provide skills training to help refugees earn an income in Cox's Bazar.